 Middle Eastern spices lend themselves beautifully to vegetables.
 They enhance the flavor and bring out zing.
 This recipe has Saffron, Zaatar, and Ras el Hanout.
 Each of them plays a part in the three main components of the dish.
 Saffron for the couscous, Zaatar for the Tomato itself, and Ras el Hanout for the mixed vegetable bed.

 Of course, there are also elements that are as important as the main stars.
 Raisins and honey being sweetness.
 Onion, Aubergine, and Raddichio bring earthy character.
-Radishes and carrots bring the crunchy surprise.
+Radishes and carrots bring a crunchy surprise.
 Getting curious?
 Inspired?

 Recipe – Tomatoes Stuffed with Saffron Couscous